 If a parent/guardian suspects that a child is feeling unwell in the morning please do not send them to school.
 Should a child become ill during school hours we normally ring home, requesting that the child be collected.
 Only in the case of an emergency is a child taken directly to a doctor.

 First aid administered at school for minor cuts or bruises is of a temporary nature and should be treated as such by parents/guardians.
 Parents/Guardians are expected to keep contact numbers and addresses up to date on the school database.
 Please contact the office if you need to do so.

 If a child is absent from school, we insist upon a note, signed by a parent/guardian, explaining their absence, on their return to school.
 Other options include a call or e-mail to the office.
 This rule, you will appreciate, is in the interest of your child’s safety.

-All children follow the course of study as laid down in the 1999 National Curriculum by the Department of Education and Science.
+All children follow the course of study as laid down in the 1999 National Curriculum by the Department of Education.
 Every child has the opportunity to play football and hurling both at class level and for the school .
 The religious programme is as prescribed by the Diocesan authorities and the sacraments of First Holy Communion and Confirmation are celebrated yearly.

 It is customary in St. Laurence’s BNS to give homework each night.
 The amount will of course depend on the class level and the pupil.

 Each child from first class upwards should have a homework diary.
 Parents/Guardians should see this diary each day and sign it when they are satisfied the work is done to a high standard.
 The homework diary is also an invaluable means of communication between the teacher and parents/guardians.

 A school report is sent to parents at the end of each academic school year.